The distribution of syntactic dependency distances: Introduction

-The pioneering work by Miller has set the grounds for research on a possible absolute constraint on the amount of information that can be temporarily stored in memory, and on the mechanisms enacted to cope with it \citep{Miller1956}.
-The questions arising are multiple: does such limit exist?
-If it does, what is its span?
-Is it absolute or task-specific?
-Where does it originate from?
-Is it a storage-based limit, or is it due to other factors?
-Despite the different views existing on each of these questions, there is common agreement that a constraint actually exists \citep{Miller1956,Henderson,Lewis2005-LEWAAM-2,Cowan2001,ref:Chris15}, and that it is understood in terms of information chunks rather than single units.
-This latter point could partly explain the inconsistency between the estimated values of this maximum span, from $7 \pm 2$ \citep{Miller1956}, to $2-3$ \citep{Lewis2005-LEWAAM-2}, to $4$ \citep{Cowan2001}.
-In fact, while it is true that different limitations could arise from different contexts and tasks, one cannot exclude that the observed limitations all underlie the same cognitive mechanisms, which manifest differently based on the analysed stimulus, due to different ways of organizing information.
-Indeed, in experimental settings it is likely to be difficult to distinguish the real maximum span from the observed one: the latter could be an artifact of binding chunks of information together, thus resulting in the ability to recall larger amount of units, while the amount of chunks is the same \citep{Cowan2001}.
-These considerations seem to be particularly relevant in the scope of linguistic communication: communicating requires constantly receiving and processing new inputs, without losing reference to the previous ones.
-Let an open dependency be one in which only one of the two elements that compose it has already appeared, and a close dependency one in which both the head and the dependent have already been encountered.
-Then, in the context of dependency structure the success of communication depends on the ability to keep track of an open dependency while opening new ones, and without knowing {\em a priori} when it is going to be closed \citep{Liu2017DependencyDA}.
-Notice that dependencies clearly represent relations between words, which are necessary for the speaker to convey a complex message building it from smaller units (encoding), and for the listener to recover such message by understanding the underpinning structure of the sequence of words (decoding).
-Thus, in some form syntactic structure really reveals the way in which humans deal with physical limitations to be able to produce and process a possibly infinite amount of words.
-Christiansen and Chater provided an integrated framework to describe both the perceptual constraints affecting STM in language processing -- what they call the "now-or-never bottleneck" -- and the chunking strategy enacted to cope with them, which they refer to as "chunk-and-pass" mechanism \citep{ref:Chris15}.
+These considerations on STM are particularly relevant in the scope of linguistic communication: communicating requires constantly receiving and processing new inputs, without losing reference to the previous ones.
+To illustrate this, suppose a left-to-right incremental processing of the sentence in \autoref{fig:example_tree}.
+Let an open dependency be one in which only one of the two elements that compose it has already appeared, and a closed dependency one in which both the head and the dependent have already been encountered.
+Then, in the context of dependency structure the success of communication depends on the ability to keep track of an open dependency while opening new ones, and without knowing {\em a priori} when it is going to be closed \parencite{Liu2017DependencyDA}.
+Notice that dependencies represent relations between words, which are necessary for the speaker to convey a complex message building it from smaller units (encoding), and for the listener to recover such message by understanding the subjacent structure of the sequence of words (decoding).
+Thus, syntactic structure really reveals the way in which humans deal with physical limitations to be able to produce and process a potentially unbounded number of words.
+Christiansen and Chater provided an integrated framework to describe both the cognitive constraints affecting STM in language processing -- what they call the ``now-or-never bottleneck'' -- and the chunking strategy enacted to cope with them, which they refer to as ``chunk-and-pass'' mechanism \parencite{Christiansen2016a}.
 They collected a wide set of empirical results, describing the bottleneck as mainly arising from our short memory for auditory signals, the speed of new incoming linguistic input, and from memory limitations on sequence recalling tasks.
 According to the authors, to deal with these constraints the human cognitive system relies on a series of strategies.
-That is, as we receive new linguistic input, we eagerly process it by grouping units into chunks, and passing them at a more abstract level of representation; once a chunk has been integrated in the existing knowledge hierarchy, a new one can be processed and again passed at higher representation levels.
-This model entails that chunking is required to permanently store information: while a single word would be an easily forgotten piece of de-contextualized information, grouping words together produces a meaningful abstract image, which can be related to the following incoming concept.
+That is, as we receive new linguistic input, we eagerly process it by grouping units into chunks, and passing them at a more abstract level of representation; once a chunk has been integrated into the available knowledge hierarchy (\autoref{fig:example_tree}), a new one can be processed and again passed at higher representation levels.
+This model entails that chunking is required to store information for a longer time while a single word would be an easily forgotten piece of de-contextualized information, grouping words together produces a meaningful abstract image, which can be related to the following incoming concept.
 This mechanism would thus guarantee effective and efficient communication, profoundly shaping the structure of language itself.